5aji/AstroLightInterop/README.md

 | SuperNNova | planned | planned |

 #### Usage
-All models take PLAsTiCC-formatted data as their input TODO
+All models take PLAsTiCC-formatted data as their input.